tjordanchat/weather-station/README.md

 This is a Weather Console for a Kindle or other readers or a computer.

+It uses the weather APIs from Darksky and Apixu

+To install:

 Rename pass.yml.EXAMPLE to pass.yml

 Modify pass.yml with your actual Darksky key, coodinates and your Apixu key and zip